Nigerian villagers sue Shell in landmark pollution case

 "The matter has been resolved as far as we are concerned and we do not properly understand why Friends of the Earth has submitted the case," Allard Castelein, Shell's vice president for environment, told Reuters before the hearing.

 The biggest pollution problem in the Niger Delta was caused by thieves who steal oil from Shell's installations, he said.
 Around 150,000 barrels of oil are stolen every day in the Delta.
-That is worth about $6 billion a year.
+That is worth about $6 billion (3.7 billion pounds) a year.

 Friends of the Earth said other companies could face similar claims in European Union cities if it won the case.